 4.2.
-Existing RDA IGs and WGs
+Outreaching existing RDA IGs and WGs

-Co-chairs and members of this WG are already involved in other approved or proposed RDA IGs and WGs groups that are relevant or related to the registry, including, but not limited to:
+Co-chairs and members of this WG are already involved in other approved or proposed RDA IGs and WGs groups33 that are relevant or related to the registry, including, but not limited to:

-- Metadata Standards Directory WG - which we relate to, with minimal overlap (that will be resolved by working closely with this group) but extending on their scope because our WG will provide (i) deep and granular focus on the life science domains and (ii) the interlinking value of content standards with databases and policies. - RDA/WDS Certification of Digital Repositories IG - (proposed) Global Registry of Trusted Data Services IG and Data Fabric IG - RDA/WDS Publishing Data IG and joint RDA/WDS WGs for Publishing Data Workflows, Publishing Services and Bibliometrics - RDA Dynamic Data Citation WG - Several IGs in the life sciences, where content standards are also key, including Elixir Bridging Force IG, Metabolomics, Toxicogenomics Interoperability, Biodiversity Data Integration, Agricultural Data Interoperability, Marine Data Harmonization etc.
+- Metadata Standards Directory WG and the proposed Catalog WG - which we relate to, with minimal overlap (that will be resolved by working) closely with this group) but extending on their scope because our WG will provide (i) deep and granular focus on the life science domains and (ii) the interlinking value of content standards with databases and policies. - RDA/WDS Certification of Digital Repositories IG - The Global Registry of Trusted Data Services IG and Data Fabric IG - RDA/WDS Publishing Data IG and joint RDA/WDS WGs for Publishing Data Workflows, Publishing Services and Bibliometrics - RDA Dynamic Data Citation WG - Several IGs in the life sciences, where content standards are also key, including Elixir Bridging Force IG, Metabolomics, Toxicogenomics Interoperability, Biodiversity Data Integration, Agricultural Data Interoperability, Marine Data Harmonization etc.